The project took place over 8 weeks in September and October 2019

 GRANTING USERS PERMISSIONS

 Admins can grant permissions for all user types that are associated with the project.
-This feature was crucial to the design process because based on research, it was known that most business owners did not have enough time to create roadmaps or manager users, so in return, they would need to grant rights to the master tradesmen.
+This feature was crucial to the design process because based on research, it was known that most business owners did not have enough time to create roadmaps or manage users, so in return, they would need to grant rights to the master tradesmen.

 WHAT’S NEXT FOR FUTURE RELEASE CYCLES?